 - Identify your goals.
 Going to a trade show without any goals in mind won’t help you accomplish anything.
 Whether you want to expand your company’s visibility, gain more social media followers, or generate more sales, you need a way to collect and verify this data.

-- Don’t forget about I&D plans.
+- Don’t forget about the I&D plans.
 I&D plans, or installation and dismantle plans, involve the process of building your booth and displays prior to the convention and properly cleaning up the area once the exhibition is over.
 However, you don’t even need to worry about this process if you delegate a union to take care of these aspects for you!
 The right team will handle your materials, set up your booth, and make sure everything is ready to go when the doors open for the attendees.

 How Optimal Station Can Help